PietroCiaccio/ExchangeMigration/README.md

 - Two way CA (Certificate Authority) trust.<br>
 - Two way internal network connectivity.<br>
 - Two way DNS name resolution.<br>
-- Fully authoritative accepted domain using the format mail.onDomain (Domain is the AD domain FQDN for SMTP routing from one Exchange Org to the other.
-Must be done for both ExchOrgs, e.g. mail.ondomain1.net in Exchange Org 1 and mail.ondomain2.net in Exchange Org 2.
+- Fully authoritative accepted domain using the format mail.on*Domain* (Domain is the AD domain FQDN for SMTP routing from one Exchange Org to the other.
+Must be done for both ExchOrgs, e.g. mail.on*domain1.net* in Exchange Org 1 and mail.on*domain2.net* in Exchange Org 2.
 The format will be used in the targetaddress attributes of mail enabled objects when forwarding to the opposing ExchOrg).
 - Cross-forest availability.
 - Cross-forest SMTP routing domains and internal connectors using the format mail.onADDomain (Will be used for routing emails to the correct ExchOrg hosting the mailbox.
 Supports cross-forest mail flow and acts as the resource locator for availability and autodiscover services).
 - MRSProxy settings must be enabled in order to cross-forest migrate mailboxes.